anoukperq/reuseable_snippets/onepager met propositie.md

 The trouble starts when internationalization is taking off and publishing is necessary in 3 or more languages.
 All of a sudden, multilingual publishing starts to hurt.
 So much that it will seriously endanger the results of international expansion.

-In most cases companies turn to a translation agency for help, leaving their internal processes for content creation and publishing as they are.
+In most cases companies turn to a translation agency for help, leaving their internal processes for content creation and publishing unchanged.

-Usually, they find that not only have costs increased by a factor 2, a lot of effort is still required and the time to market and quality is still not what is needed in order to reach the international challenges of the company.
+Usually, they find that costs have increased by a factor 2, but it is not really solving the bottleneck: a lot of effort is still required and the time to market and quality is still not sufficient to reach the international challenges of the company.

 In most organizations the costs of a broken translation process are substantial.
-And even more, the opportunities if the process is not broken are countless.
+Additionally, there are countless opportunities if the translation process is not broken and there is flexibility in publishing and editing.

-## Why is this happening?
+## What is the real cause of the bottlenecks?

 The main issue is that standard translation processes do not allow for change and - consequently - for failure.
-As these days, quality is defined as the ability to quickly respond to user feedback, change must be at the core of your process.
+Nowadays, quality is defined as the ability to quickly respond to user feedback.
 Moreover, as content creation and translation is still a human task, mistakes are made and need to be corrected.
+This means change must be at the core of your process.
-However, most publishing processes in multiple languages break when this happens.
+However, most publishing processes in multiple languages break when changes to content have to be made, whether it's in the source or target language.

 People's natural reactions to this are the following:

 * Try to prevent mistakes, and build in review and QA cycles in the process.
-This slows down the time to market, is even more expensive and also not 100% effective
+This slows down the time to market, is even more expensive and also not 100% effective;
-* Only start translation after the source content has been frozen.
+* Only start translation after the source content is completely done and freeze the source.
 No change can be made in the source content after it has been sent for translation.
-This seriously impacts the quality of the source content.
+This seriously impacts the quality of the source content;
-* Panic when something goes wrong after all.
+* Panic if and when something goes wrong after all.

 ## What can we do for you?

 We will help you design and implement a translation process that will reduce error-prone manual labor and does not break when changes need to made.

-Our approach is built on working in short cycles and continuous flow and easily processing changes following user feedback, both to source and target languages.
+Our approach is built on the lean and agile principles of software development and production.
+This means working in short cycles, applying single item flow and a focus on getting and implementing user feedback, both to source and target languages.

 In order to achieve this we can:
-* Automate all file handling by selecting and implementing a translation workflow platform
+* Automate all file handling by selecting and implementing a translation workflow platform;
-* Eliminate waste by optimizing the entire workflow, taking content creation in account
+* Eliminate waste by optimizing the entire workflow, taking content creation into account;
-* Build self-organizing translation teams that will allow you to cut the middle man and increase speed, quality and reduce costs.
+* Build self-organizing translation teams that will allow you to cut the middle man and increase speed, quality and reduce costs;
-* Implement translation software that allows translators to boost their productivity
+* Implement translation software that allows translators to boost their productivity.

 ## What will this bring you?

-* A robust, automated translation process that allows for change and failure
+* A robust, automated translation process that allows for change and failure;
-* A cost decrease for translation and overhead of potentially 50%
+* A cost decrease for translation and overhead of potentially 50%;
-* Substantial improvement of time to market
+* Substantial improvement of time to market;
-* Happier, empowered people and higher quality translations
+* Happier, empowered people and higher quality translations.

 ### Who are we?

-We are "Subject to change", currently consisting of Ellen Cuijpers, Tessa Kempen and Anouk Perquin.
+We are AAAA - Anouk's Awesome Agile Approach, consisting of Ellen Cuijpers, Tessa Kempen and Anouk Perquin.
 Together we have 20 years experience in the translation industry, as innovation consultants and project managers, both in translation agencies and as freelancers.

-Our mission is to close the gap between the possibilities that arise when applying agile methodologies and state of the art technology and the condition organizations are currently in when it comes to multilingual content creation.
+Our mission is to empower people working in the translation and content creation industry by implementing agile and lean methodologies and state of the art technology.